 Love customs in Istrian tradition

-Classic ideas like going to wellness, restaurant or cinema got bored to you and now you are chasing new Valentine’s Day ideas with your loved one?
+Classic ideas like going to wellness, restaurant, or cinema got boring to you and now you are chasing new Valentine’s Day ideas with your loved one?
 If you are thinking of a vacation in Istria you are on a good way to create new memories for your mutual scrapbook.
 Istrian cultural heritage is rich in numerous customs and rituals, including Valentine’s Day celebrations, wedding rituals, engagements, and so on.
 We dug them out of the scraps of our grandparents – who have a recipe for everything – especially those who want to spice up this special date.
 We suggest you take a look at our guide through the traditional Istrian customs and try them out with your partner.
-Here you go top 10 ideas to celebrate Valentine’s Day by the Istrian tradition… Have fun!
+Here you go top 10 ideas to celebrate Valentine’s Day by the Istrian tradition… Have fun and Love customs in Istrian tradition!

 1. Bride kidnapping